rjsf-team/react-jsonschema-form/README.md

 In this example the user is prompted with different follow-up questions dynamically based on their answer to the first question.

-Note that this is quite far from complete `oneOf` support!

 In these examples, the "Do you have any pets?" question is validated against the corresponding property in each schema in the `oneOf` array.
 If exactly one matches, the rest of that schema is merged with the existing schema.

 ## JSON Schema supporting status